Simple Tips for Search Engine Optimization

 Somewhere along the way we learned that in good writing your final paragraph is a summary of what you have written.
 We don’t always use this paragraph properly but now make sure our keywords are in it.
 This again to show our keywords are relevant to the article.

 The reason people write is to have what they have written read.
 It is just a waste of brain power to write if what you have written is not being found.
 You can now see that search engine optimization is simple if you use these tips and your brain.

 If you link to articles or websites on any platform, blog, or website make sure you are not using a single word which matches a word in the link.
 This is considered spam by the Penguin update and your information will be passed over by search engines.
 If you have been wondering why you are losing traffic this might be the reason.
 A reader brought to our attention that this was improperly worded.
 We are adding this so people will understand.

-One of the websites we are branding at the moment is PortlandOregoninfo.us.
-None of the linking words can be Portland, Oregon or info or this will be considered spam.
-You can link to one word, just not a word in the link.
+One of the websites we are branding at the moment is Luxri.ca.
+The linking word cannot be Luxri.
+If so the link would be considered spam.
+You can link to a single word, the word you link to though cannot be in the link.

 © 2012 Dennis Thorgesen